acmcsufoss/ai-hello-world/README.md

-# ai-hello-world
+# AI "Hello, World" in TensorFlow.js

-The "Hello, World" of AI, MNIST digit classification.
+**Project description**: MNIST digit classification in TensorFlow.js, the "Hello, World" of AI projects.